Full metadata record

 dc.description.journalClass1-

-dc.identifier.bibliographicCitationAdvanced Optical Materials-
+dc.identifier.bibliographicCitationAdvanced Optical Materials, v.12, no.18-

 dc.citation.titleAdvanced Optical Materials-